top of page

 2. 8 x 10 RC PHOTOGRAPHY PAPER:

 RC stands for resin coated.
-You must buy this type of paper at the Spot, a photography supply store or online.
-It is not the same as photo printer paper.
+You must buy this type of paper at the Spot(our school store), a photography supply store or online.
+It is not the same as photo printer paper!
 Buying larger packs are cheaper than buying multiple smaller sheet packages so if you can afford it at the beginning I would suggest going with the larger package.
 The finish of the paper is your choice though I would suggest either glossy, pearl, or matte as many students do not like fiber paper.
 Please remember this paper is light sensitive so please do not open the package in a lighted room or the entire package of paper will be ruined!
 Most student will finish a 50 pack in the semester and then need a few extra sheets on top of that.
+I buy packs from our school store to help in the end so they can buy a few sheets individually from me as needed in the end at $1.00 a sheet instead of needing to get a whole other box.
+I prefer the Ilford brand of paper, it is reasonable and produces great results!

-PAPER CAN BE FOUND AT:
+PAPER IN TOWN CAN BE FOUND AT:

 The SPOT! (our school store)